-Taskrabbit’s flexibility is where it truly shines.
+TaskRabbit’s flexibility where it truly shines.
 Just enter your zip, define how large the project is, and search your local area for people offering services.
-You can search and review ratings or book instantly once you find someone you like.
+You can search and review ratings or books instantly once you find someone you like.

-This one’s similar to Angie’s List, but it solely provides access to and ratings for home repair and renovation specialists.
-It’s a fantastic place for professional handymen to sign up and offer their services, all while being a really useful review tool for homeowners.
+This is similar to Angie’s List, but it solely provides access to and ratings for home repair and renovation specialists.
+It’s a fantastic place for professional handymen to sign up and offer their services, all while being a handy review tool for homeowners.

 Here’s how to make the most of Home Advisor.
 First, use the “ProFinder” search at the top of the page to find the best of the best; this is the “cream of the crop” for Home Advisor’s available pros.
 Then, manually browse through professionals based on a certain category instead.
 Options exist for everything from carpet installation to excavation jobs.
 The TruePrice section gives quick budget recommendations, ensuring you really make the most of your money when you hire.

 If you find a contractor or business, yet something feels slightly off – or you want a bit of extra reassurance before you hire – turn to your state Consumer Protection Agency.
 You can’t hire a contractor through them, but they will be able to look up the business’s name or the professional to see if anyone else has registered a complaint about them in the past.
 They can also tell you what kind of licensing your potential contractor needs so you can verify the contractor has it before you move forward with your project.